 Duct testing can be time consuming and difficult task to get good results, but you can rely on Pacific Northwest Inspections Group to help you save money and give you and your clients the best possible information about their home.
 They will appreciate our service and feel confident in the work that was performed.

 Blower door testing is a scientific way to test the air leakage of any given structure.
 By depressurizing the building and measuring the rate at which air infiltrates the building envelope through any number of imperfections in the structure.

-Per R402.4.1.2, this test is required to be done on every new construction home, additions over 500sf and all multi family buildings.
-As of July 1st 2016 the standard has been set to less than 5 ACH @50 pascals (air exchanges per hour).
+Per R402.4.1.2, this test is required to be done on every new construction home, additions over 500sf, and all multi-family buildings.
+As of July 1st, 2016 the standard has been set to less than 5 ACH @50 pascals (air exchanges per hour).
 Your project must be tested for this standard by a third-party blower door specialist.

-Once the visual inspection has confirmed sealing (see Table R402.4.1.1), operable windows and doors manufactured by small business shall be permitted to be sealed off at the frame prior to the test.
+Once the visual inspection has confirmed sealing (see Table R402.4.1.1), operable windows and doors manufactured by the small businesses shall be permitted to be sealed off at the frame prior to the test.

 Once we have used flow and pressure to determine what the leaks are like, we can use that hole description, along with weather and site data (the test pressure), to estimate the airflow that can be expected under normal conditions.
 But estimates of “natural airflow” are inherently inaccurate because it’s difficult to know how the wind blows on a particular site, or what the occupant behavior is like, or how the mechanical equipment interacts with the building.
 So it’s important to know whether airflow descriptions are measurements of leakage under specified conditions or estimates of airflow under normal conditions.